GVProf/GVProf/docs/rodinia.md

 - vp-opt1: *value_pattern* - *redundant zeros*

 [`backprop_cuda_kernel.cu: 81`](https://github.com/FindHao/GVProf-samples/blob/110a7cdb0d57f5902941deb59899e6266f79844e/backprop/backprop_cuda_kernel.cu#L81).
-The *delta* array has many elements zeros.
-We can check each entry on the GPU side to execute a specific branch.
+The *delta* array has many zeros.
+We can check each entry on the GPU side to execute a special branch that avoid computation.

 - vp-opt2: *data_flow* - *duplicate values*

 [`backprop_cuda.cu: 180`](https://github.com/FindHao/GVProf-samples/blob/110a7cdb0d57f5902941deb59899e6266f79844e/backprop/backprop_cuda.cu#L180). *net->input_units* is copied to GPU at *Line 118* and copied back at *Line 188*.
-Meanwhile, the both the GPU data and the CPU data are not changed.
+Meanwhile, both the GPU data and the CPU data are not changed.
 As a result, the copy at *Line 188* can be eliminated safely.

 ## bfs

 - vp-opt1: *value_pattern* - *type overuse*

 [`kernel.cu: 22`](https://github.com/FindHao/GVProf-samples/blob/110a7cdb0d57f5902941deb59899e6266f79844e/bfs/kernel.cu#L22).
-The *g_cost*'s values are the range of `[-127, 128)`.
+The *g_cost*'s array's values are within the range of `[-127, 128)`.
 We can specify this array's type as `int_8` instead of `int` to reduce both kernel execution time and memory copy time.

 - vp-opt2: *value_pattern* - *dense values*

 [`bfs.cu: 107-109`](https://github.com/FindHao/GVProf-samples/blob/110a7cdb0d57f5902941deb59899e6266f79844e/bfs/bfs.cu#L107).
-Accesses to these arrays showing a dense value pattern where zero is read most of the time.
-We can replace the memory copies of all zeros to from CPU to GPU by memset that is way much faster to reduce memory copy time.
+Accesses to these arrays showing a dense value pattern where zeros are read most of the time.
+We can replace the memory copies of all zeros from CPU to GPU by memset that is much faster to reduce memory copy time.

 ## cfd

 - vp-opt1: *value_pattern* - *dense values*

 [`euler3d.cu: 173`](https://github.com/FindHao/GVProf-samples/blob/110a7cdb0d57f5902941deb59899e6266f79844e/cfd/euler3d.cu#L173).
-The *cuda_initialize_variables* writes values in a dense pattern.
+The *cuda_initialize_variables* function writes values in a dense pattern.
 We can *hash* the accessing index of this array to limit memory access in a certain range and increase cache locality.
 Since this array is changed in the second iteration, this optimization only applies to the first iteration.

 - vp-opt2: *data_flow* - *redundant values*

 [`euler3d.cu: 570`](https://github.com/FindHao/GVProf-samples/blob/110a7cdb0d57f5902941deb59899e6266f79844e/cfd/euler3d.cu#L570).
 The *old_variables* array is originally initialized at *Line 551* with the same values are *variables* but copied again at *Line 570*.
-We can safely eliminate the second copy which is redundant in the first iteration.
+We can safely eliminate the second copy which is redundant to the first iteration.

 ## hotspot

 - vp-opt: *value_pattern* - *approximate* - *single value*

 [`hotspot.cu: 164`](https://github.com/FindHao/GVProf-samples/blob/110a7cdb0d57f5902941deb59899e6266f79844e/hotspot/hotspot.cu#L164).
 The *temp_src* array contains many very close floating point numbers.
-Using the approximate mode, gvprof determines all this values in this array are approximately the same under the certain approximation level.
+Using the approximate mode, gvprof determines values in this array are approximately the same under a certain approximation level.
 Therefore, we can read just some neighbor points on *Line 195* and still get similar final results.

 ## hotspot3D